See also Schengen Visas for information for international students visiting other European countries.

-With Tier 4 (General) Student permission, you can leave and re-enter the UK as often as you wish before the end date of your course.
+With Tier 4 (General) or Student permission, you can leave and re-enter the UK as often as you wish before the end date of your course.
 On re-entering, you will need to show the Border Force Officer some evidence, so you should carry all of the following in your hand luggage:

 - Your passport, and your BRP if you have one

 - If you are traveling during term time, you could ask your academic school to provide you with a letter to explain that your absence is authorised.
 You can direct the staff in your school to our guidance on absence, which includes a template letter.
 If you are travelling during the 2020-21 academic year, and your studies are online, then you could carry evidence of this in your hand luggage.